anujs2099/rhce-sample-exams_1st-edition/lab1.md

 **Task 3**

+Ansible Configuration File - Order of Precendence

 -  Find out the order of precedence about the ansible configuration files using the man pages

 **Task 4**

+Using help regarding Modules

+-  Using appropriate command, list all the examples of using ping module
+-  Using appropriate command, find out the mandatory arguments for copy module

 **Task 5**

+Using Ad Hoc Commands

+-  Project directory name is task5
+-  Use the inventory file & configuration file from task2
+-  Using appropriate command, create a user named as lisa on all hosts
+-  Rerun the same command again and you would notice that it will not recreate the user again (idempotency)
+-  Using appropriate command, verify that the user exists on all hosts without ssh'ing into the hosts

 **Task 6**